mediasuitenz/silverstripe-dockerlogging/README.md

-# Docker log handler
+# Container Runtime Logging

-Plug-and-play log handler for routing Silverstripe logs to stdout for use in an OCI runtime.
+Plug-and-play config for routing Silverstripe logs to stdout for use in an OCI runtime.
+For use with a php-fpm based container.

 This is an opinionated module that:
 * routes all logs to stdout